vikrampawar/learn-git/pages/ProGitBookNotes.md

 ## Staging modified files

-Even for staging modified files, we use the saem `git add A`
+Even for staging modified files, we use the same `git add A`

 ## Concise git status - Short status